-Rich, chocolate cake, vanilla butter cream frosting, and smooth chocolate ganache come together in a beautiful, indulgent layer cake.
+Rich, chocolate cake, vanilla butter cream frosting, and smooth, rich chocolate come together in a beautiful, indulgent Ganache Glazed Chocolate Cake.

 One of my favorite lines from Russell and Lillian Hoban’s book, A Baby Sister for Frances, comes at the very end of the story.
 Frances, a young badger, is in the kitchen with her mother, who is baking a cake.
 “Oh, yes,” her mother tells her, “you may be sure that there will always be plenty of chocolate cake around here.”

 Frances’s mother, who hand-mixes her cake batter with a spoon, knows her business.
 Chocolate cake is essential.